 Place 4 cups of frozen blueberries into a pot with 2 tbsp honey and cook for 10 minutes over medium heat.
 Stir a couple of times while heating the blueberries.
 After heating for 10 minutes, use a potato masher to mash the blueberries into a slightly chunky blueberry sauce.

 Make four individual blueberry chia puddings by equally dividing the chia pudding into the bottom of each jar.
-Top with ¼ cup low-fat plain yogurt, then spoon the blueberry sauce on top of each chia pudding.
+Top with ¼ cup low-fat plain yogurt, then spoon the blueberry sauce on each chia pudding.

 Enjoy these healthy chia puddings right away, or store them in the fridge for a later date.
-You can also top the chia puddings with some homemade granola before serving for a textured crunch that is so yummy!
+You can also top the weight loss chia puddings with some homemade granola before serving for a textured crunch that is so yummy!

 - Pot and glass mason jars